 - Personal or family history of atopic eczema, allergies, relevant allergic reaction, asthma, dermatitis, or hay fever

-Other environmental factors can be:
+Other environmental factors that are major causes of lip eczema can be:

 - Smoking (cigarettes, cigars, marijuana)